IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 ![Install Cortex](images/crc-cortexcertifai-tile-install.png)

-Select the CodeReady Container cluster from the list and the namespace where the operator should get installed.
+Select the CodeReady Containers cluster from the list of `Target clusters` and then pick the `Namespace Scope` where the operator should get installed.

 ![Install Cortex](images/crc-cortexcertifai-install-dialog.png)

-Login into the cluster to verify the operator installed successfully.
+Login to the cluster to verify the operator installed successfully.

 ![Cerify Cortex Install](images/crc-cortexcertifai-install-verify.png)

 Proceed to the `Cortex Certifai Operator` tab to install operands or instances for the Cortex Certifai operator.

 The operators can be installed directly from the cluster.
 The Red Hat Marketplace operators become available in the Operator Hub catalog after the Marketplace operator is installed.
-To install a product from directly from the CodeReady Container: login to the cluster, got to `Operators > OperatorHub`, search and install.
+To install a product directly from the CodeReady Containers, login to the cluster, go to `Operators > OperatorHub`, search and install.

 ![Cerify Cortex Install from OperatorHub](images/crc-cortexcertifai-install-operatorhub.png)